Agenda 2026

 What should GRC actually mean in 2026?
 After years of regulatory expansion, accelerating digital transformation, and the operationalisation of AI, Governance, Risk and Compliance can no longer function as a reporting exercise.
 It must become a strategic capability.
 Anne Aune, Head of GRC at mnemonic, together with GRC Security Consultant Anders Olsen, examine how organisations need to rethink GRC in light of this new reality.
 Executive leadership is now expected to understand and communicate in the language of security, while mid-level management is measured not only on financial and quality KPIs, but increasingly on security performance.
 This shift requires a new capability: translating technical findings from platforms such as security tools and applications into business-relevant insight and actionable management decisions.
 Many leadership teams recognise that security is a priority, yet struggle with where to start.
 That uncertainty is driving fundamental changes in how security governance and advisory services are delivered.
 In this session, the speakers outline how governance and risk functions are evolving, what this means for management teams, and how security leadership is likely to develop in the coming years.
 While AI will influence this evolution, the focus remains on the structural and organisational transformation redefining modern security governance. |

-and Anders Hval Olsen Team Leader and Security Consultant, mnemonic |
+Anders Hval Olsen Team Leader and Security Consultant, mnemonic |

 Bygdøy allé 39, 0265 Oslo |